damianwollny/kms_four/README.md

 # kms_four

 TO DO:
-- transform matrix
+- transform function needs to be dimension independent
-- compare to user input
+- finish compare function (incorporate transformation)
-- the rest
+- game loop